 Aye-ayes average one per litter.

-Aye Ayes are nocturnal and spend most of the daytime sleeping in nests in the upper two levels of the canopy.
-Individuals tend to sleep singly, but may share a nest on occasion.
+Aye Ayes come out at night, as they are nocturnal and spend most of the daytime sleeping in nests in the upper two levels of the canopy.
+Individuals tend to sleep singly but may share a nest on occasion.
 Nests can be occupied by different individuals at different times.
-Activity begins half an hour before sunset and continues three hours after sunset.
+Activity begins half an hour before sunset and continues until three hours after.
 The males are usually active before the females.
 They spend the night foraging, feeding, and grooming.
 Aye-ayes can rest vertically or horizontally.

 During mating cycles female aye-ayes typically mate with more than one male.
-Aye-ayes have an extended mating season, extending through a five month period from October to February.
+Aye-ayes have an extended mating season from October through February.
 Female estrous cycles range from 21 to 65 days and are characterized by changes in the vulva, which is usually small and gray, and becomes large and red during these cycles.
 In the wild, most young are usually born between February and September.
 There is a two to three year interval between births.